Research

 Dr Alex Todd is our Research Lead at Shore Medical and he is supported by the Research Team which includes dedicated research nurses and a Project Co-ordinator.
 Everyone working on Research Studies has completed Good Clinical Practice for Research (GCP) training to ensure we comply with principles set out by the UK policy framework for health and social care research.

 The Department of Health set up The National Institute for Health and Research (NIHR) to fund, enable and deliver world-leading health and social care research to improve people’s health and wellbeing and promote economic growth.
-At a local level, Shore Research works with the Wessex Clinical Research Network (CRN) which provides infrastructure and support to promote high quality research across our area.
+At a local level, Shore Research works with the South West Research Delivery Network (RDN) which provides infrastructure and support to promote high quality research across our area.
 The NIHR CRN Primary Care Strategy clearly outlines how to promote and facilitate high quality research within the Primary Care setting.
 (NIHR Clinical Research Network Primary Care Strategy 24 Feb 2022 v1.0)

 The Adam PracticeWe also work with other local surgeries as part of a collaboration across Dorset as part of the Dorset Primary Care Clinical Research Group (DPCCRG) with the aim of increasing opportunities for our patients to take part in a wider range of studies.
 In particular, we work closely with The Adam Practice.
 This means that some of the studies we are taking part in may involve our research participants being seen at The Adam Practice.
 Shore research staff will see research participants at our Research Clinic at Lilliput surgery, or sometimes they may be seen by either Shore Research or Adam Practice Research teams at The Adam Practice research clinic at their Upton Surgery.